What's a limit order?

 Factors to consider when using limit orders

-3. Risk tolerance and investment goals - traders should consider their own risk tolerance and investment goals when deciding on the appropriate limit price for their order.
-Limit orders can be a useful tool for managing risk, but traders should also be aware of the potential for missed profit opportunities.
+Considering personal risk tolerance and investment objectives is crucial when determining the appropriate limit price for an order.
+Limit orders can be valuable in managing risk, but you should also be aware of missing out on potential growth opportunities.

-4. Additional fees or commissions - traders should be aware of any additional fees or commissions associated with limit orders, as these can affect the profitability of the trade.
-These may include order cancellation fees or order modification fees.
+It's essential to be aware of any supplementary fees or commissions associated with limit orders, as they can impact the overall success of the trade.
+Such fees might encompass order cancellation or modification fees, and you should factor them into your decision making process.

 Common mistakes to avoid when using limit orders

-While limit orders can be useful for managing risk and improving trading efficiency, traders should avoid the following common mistakes when using them.
+While limit orders can undoubtedly enhance risk management and trading efficiency, you must be aware of and avoid common mistakes that may arise when using them.
+Read on for four key considerations.

 Real-world examples of successful limit orders